-The answer isn't yet clear.
+Probably not, but the answer isn't yet clear.
 A recent study examined the past 50 years' worth of scientific articles about the nutrient content of organic and conventional foods.
-The researchers concluded that organically and conventionally produced foodstuffs are comparable in their nutrient content.
-Research in this area is ongoing.
+The researchers concluded that organically and conventionally produced foodstuffs are not significantly different in their nutrient content.

 Many factors influence the decision to choose organic food.
 Some people choose organic food because they prefer the taste.
 Yet others opt for organic because of concerns such as:

 - Pesticides.
-Conventional growers use pesticides to protect their crops from molds, insects and diseases.
+Conventional growers use synthetic pesticides to protect their crops from molds, insects and diseases.
 When farmers spray pesticides, this can leave residue on produce.
+Organic farmers use insect traps, careful crop selection (disease-resistant varieties), predator insects or beneficial microorganisms instead to control crop-damaging pests.
 Some people buy organic food to limit their exposure to these residues.
-According to the USDA, organic produce carries significantly fewer pesticide residues than does conventional produce.
+Organic produce typically carries significantly fewer pesticide residues than does conventional produce.
 However, residues on most products — both organic and nonorganic — don't exceed government safety thresholds.

 - Food additives.
 Organic regulations ban or severely restrict the use of food additives, processing aids (substances used during processing, but not added directly to food) and fortifying agents commonly used in nonorganic foods, including preservatives, artificial sweeteners, colorings and flavorings, and monosodium glutamate.